qwloh/stylelint-transform-function-no-whitespace/.github/README.md

 |**Prettier**|
 |![Prettier Format Behavior](/readme_assets/problem/prettier-format-behavior.gif)|

+For those who work with `transform` a lot, this lack of warning can result in time lost to misled debugging efforts, which is especially true when `transform` is also used with more complex construct, such as variables or functions.

 ### Existing Stylelint Rule

 A partial solution to this issue is Stylelint's `declaration-property-value-no-unknown` rule.
 It enforces strict validation of CSS property values, and as part of its validation flags standalone transform functions that are not followed immediately by brackets as invalid.

-However, this rule is only applicable to plain CSS project.
+However, as with all Stylelint's official rules, this rule targets only plain CSS project.
 According to [the rule's documentation](https://stylelint.io/user-guide/rules/declaration-property-value-no-unknown/), we "should not turn it on for CSS-like languages, such as Sass or Less, as they have their own syntaxes."
 Indeed, the rule [cannot parse dollar variables used in SCSS](/readme_assets/docs/footnotes.md) (which has a closer form to CSS than Sass or Less) or in [PostCSS files](/readme_assets/docs/footnotes.md).
 In fact, even in standard CSS projects, it stops catching standalone transform functions when [native CSS variables](/readme_assets/docs/footnotes.md) are involved.

-One could try to make the rule work with these variables by messing with its configuration, that is, by providing a regex to `ignoreProperties.transform` in the rule's secondary option to describe a new acceptable property value pattern for `transform` that accounts for the use of variables.
-But constructing such regex is not trivial, as `transform` takes value in a wide range of forms, ranging from non-functional keywords, like `none` and `initial`, to more than a dozen transform functions that take varying number of arguments (consider `matrix3d()`, specified with 16 values, and `translateX()`, which accepts only one), and the combination of any number of these functions.
+This is particularly limiting as it is common to use variables or functions with `transform` when coding animation that is moderately complex.

+Even when `transform` is used with only literal values, the rule may still not be desirable as it turns on validation for *all* CSS properties.
+Being a sledgehammer approach to the problem, as long as the project uses non-standard syntax in any other property-value pair, the rule will require custom regexes to be provided for these places in order to be properly relaxed to fit the project.
+If it is turned on solely for this purpose of catching whitespaces, the configuration work introduced may not worth the benefit reaped.

 ## Solution

-This stylelint plugin provides a simple rule to detect unwanted whitespace between a transform function and its parentheses.
+This stylelint plugin provides a simple rule that detects unwanted whitespace between a transform function and its parentheses.

 ![My Plugin](/readme_assets/demo/my-plugin.gif)

-In the clip above, it is demonstrated with dollar variables in a PostCSS file.
-But since the rule is agnostic towards the content passed as arguments to the transform functions, it also:
+*Demonstrated with dollar variables in a PostCSS file*

+Since the rule is agnostic towards the content passed as arguments to the transform functions, it also:

 * [works with CSS Variables ↗](/readme_assets/demo/no-whitespace-css-var.gif)
 * [works with SCSS dollar variables ↗](/readme_assets/demo/no-whitespace-scss-var.gif)